Elevating and integrating a 30,000 product portfolio to create value

-Founded in 1802, DuPont is one of America’s most innovative companies, responsible for countless products, including: Polyester, Teflon, Kevlar, Stainmaster, and Lycra.
-While a handful of DuPont’s brands have become household names, the majority of the company’s 35,000 products are chemical ingredients with very little brand awareness.
+Founded in 1802, DuPont is one of America’s most innovative companies, responsible for countless product innovations including Polyester, Teflon, Kevlar, Stainmaster, and Lycra.
+While a handful of DuPont’s brands have become household names, the majority of the company’s 30,000 products are chemical ingredients with very little brand awareness.

 Yet, while the DuPont brand was clearly the company’s most valuable, the brand lacked a clear and cohesive identity system.
 Each year, hundreds of proprietary logos and design systems were created that not only failed to leverage the equity in the parent brand, but also cost the company millions of dollars in design fees.